-- 1. A significant natural or human-caused disaster, emergency condition, or other major incident will be of such severity and magnitude as to require state assistance to supplement local government's efforts to save lives and protect property. - 2.
-The local response elements will be the best available source of vital information regarding damage and initial unmet needs assessments. - There will be an immediate and continuous demand for information on which decisions will be made to conduct response and recovery operations. - 4.
-There may be delays in establishing full information processing capabilities.
+- 1. A significant natural or human-caused disaster, emergency conditions, or other major incident will be of such severity and magnitude as to require state assistance to supplement local government's efforts to save lives and protect property. - 2.
+The local response elements will be the best available source of vital information regarding damage and initial unmet needs assessments. - 3.
+There will be an immediate and continuous demand for information on which decisions will be made to conduct response and recovery operations.